vulinh64/vulinh64.github.io/blog/2025-08-11-java-optional-usage.md

     .ifPresent(lines -> { /* do stuff */ });
 ```

 This bad boy runs the whole gauntlet.
-Each `map` call creates a new `Optional` object, and here's the kicker: performance tests show that JVMs consistently fail to optimize `Optional` chains away, even with escape analysis enabled.
+Each `map` call creates a new `Optional` object, and here's the kicker: performance tests show that JVMs consistently fail to optimize `Optional` chains away.
 It's like staying for the entire boring meeting because you're too polite to leave early.

 :::info